How to run efficient Agile meetings [+ templates]

 Sprint retrospectives provide valuable insights for project quality improvement by understanding each stakeholder’s opinions and experience.

-Team-building exercises like warmups or icebreakers can quickly warm a team up and build psychological safety, a crucial element for constructive feedback and project improvement.
+• Start with connection: Team-building exercises like warmups or icebreakers (see above) can quickly bring a team closer together and build psychological safety — a crucial element for constructive feedback and project improvement.

 The real work begins after you’ve finished the meeting